alhog/Exosystem/README.md

 The ARM leverages the distributed ledger technology (DLT) infrastructure and smart contracts to encode the rebalancing logic, rules, and algorithms in a transparent and tamper-proof manner.
 These smart contracts act as the backbone of the autonomous rebalancing process, ensuring that the execution of the algorithms and the resulting decisions are immutable, auditable, and free from human intervention or manipulation.

 The rebalancing algorithms, performance evaluation metrics, asset selection criteria, and asset weighting strategies are encoded as self-executing smart contracts, deployed on the DLT network.
-These smart contracts can interact with various data sources, such as on-chain metrics, off-chain data feeds, and sensor network data, to make informed decisions about the composition and rebalancing of the Exotic Basket.
+These smart contracts can interact with various data sources, such as on-chain metrics, off-chain data feeds, and sensor network data, to make informed decisions about the composition and rebalancing of the Exosystem.

 Furthermore, the DLT network facilitates secure and auditable data exchange between the various components involved in the rebalancing process, ensuring data integrity and enabling trust in the decision-making process.